Saffron

 Saffron's taste and iodoform-like or hay-like fragrance result from the phytochemicals picrocrocin and safranal.
 It also contains a carotenoid pigment, crocin, which imparts a rich golden-yellow hue to dishes and textiles.
-Its recorded history is attested in a 7th-century BC Assyrian botanical treatise, and it has been traded and used for thousands of years.
-In the 21st century, Iran produces some 90% of the world total for saffron.
+Its quality is graded by the proportion of red stigma to yellow style, varying by region and affecting both potency and value.
+As of 2024, Iran produced some 90% of the world total for saffron.
 At US$5,000 per kg or higher, saffron has long been the world's costliest spice by weight.